tristanic/isolde/isolde/docs/source/tutorials/bulk_fitting/bulk_fitting.rst

 Remember, you can use the pause/resume button on the ISOLDE panel any time to take stock of the situation.
 Before going ahead with any interactive fitting, just watch for a little while and observe how things behave.
-In particular, watch chain A near its interface with chain B - you should see something like this start to happen:
+In places where the starting conformation disagrees substantially with the map, you should see something like this start to happen:

 .. figure:: images/strained_restraints.jpg

 For each displayed restraint, the radius of the depiction scales with applied force, while the colour changes according to how stretched or compressed it is.
-The thin, purple bonds here have been stretched to the point where they are applying almost no force - if you hit the red "chequered flag" icon on the ISOLDE panel to revert to the starting coordinates you'll see this is quite sensible - this helix clearly needs to make a large conformational change.
+The thin, purple bonds here have been stretched to the point where they are applying almost no force - they have "given way" to the conformational change imposed by the map - but importantly, the local conformation is still imposed by the restraints coloured in green.

 If you find this display to be overwhelming, you can limit drawing to only those restraints strained beyond a threshold, e.g.